sidney-eliot/Digital-Security-Guide/README.md

 Always get newest updates of operation system and try to generally keep everything up to date.

 ### "On the hunt" Antivirus Software
 This type antivirus software is always scanning the computer for threats and there should only be one of these in use at the same time.
-The one windows has built in is great, enough and I recommend it vs free antivirus software.
+The Windows built in antivirus great and I recommend using it instead of free antivirus software.
 However paid antivirus software could be a bit better.

 ### "On demand" Antivirus Software
-This is software the user triggers either because he thinks its a good time to do it again or because the user notices something is strange.
-Here one of the best options is Malwarebytes.
-Windows also has a on demand scanner.
-However probably the best is [Tron](https://www.reddit.com/r/TronScript/wiki/downloads/) which is a combination of all of the best on demand virus scanner covered [here](https://www.youtube.com/watch?v=eVRKYftj-aA).
+This is software the user triggers either because one thinks it's a good time to do it again or because the user notices something is strange.
+One of the best on demand antivirus software is Malwarebytes.
+Windows also has an on demand scanner.
+However probably the best is [Tron](https://www.reddit.com/r/TronScript/wiki/downloads/), which is a combination of all of the best on demand virus scanners covered [here](https://www.youtube.com/watch?v=eVRKYftj-aA).

 # Account Level Security [^](#Table-of-Contents)
 ### Strong password